310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 For now, I would simply like you to cease speaking to me like we’re strangers, including that strange tone of yours… Anyway, erm, is that why you came to Okinawa, Tetora-kun?

 You are here to save your former teammates… to protect your former subordinates once and for all, whom you once failed to protect and caused to suffer horribly.
+{% endbubble %}

+{% bubble Shinobu srsthinking %}
-<th>(Hmm… Did he slowly get dyed by those ideas the more he came into contact with these kids, who have been entrenched in anti-ES ideology…?)</th>
+<th>(Mm~… Did he slowly get dyed by those ideas the more he came into contact with these kids, who have been entrenched in anti-ES ideology…?)</th>

 <th>(Is that why his persona has changed so drastically?)</th>